- Design good experiments using five key elements of effective tests

 Not setting up integrations holds your program back from deeper learning and the ability to connect other parts of your analytics landscape to your experimentation efforts.

 Metrics determine whether your experiment “wins” or “loses.”
-It is easy to create and add metrics in Optimizely, but the strategy behind an experiment’s metrics is key its success.
+It is easy to create and add metrics in Optimizely Experimentation, but the strategy behind an experiment’s metrics is key its success.

 How did this help?